Stovepipe Johnson: Early life

-Civil War
+American Civil War

-When the Civil War began and his native Kentucky struggled to maintain its neutrality, Johnson returned home and joined Nathan B. Forrest's cavalry battalion as a scout, fighting with him at his first engagement at the Battle of Sacramento.
-He escaped capture with Forrest after Fort Donelson, when the Confederate commanders decided to surrender their post to the Union besiegers.
-He later received a promotion to colonel in recognition of his exploits with his 10th Kentucky Partisan Rangers, a regiment he raised that often operated deep behind Federal lines in Kentucky.
+When the American Civil War began, Johnson returned to Kentucky.
+He joined Nathan B. Forrest's cavalry battalion as a scout, fighting at the Battle of Sacramento.
+Johnson escaped capture with Forrest after Fort Donelson, when the Confederate commanders decided to surrender their post to the Union besiegers.
+Johnson later received a promotion to colonel for his exploits with his 10th Kentucky Partisan Rangers, a regiment he raised that often operated deep behind U.S. Army lines in Kentucky.
 Johnson's men harassed Union supply lines and attacked isolated garrisons.
 In July 1862, in his Newburgh Raid, Johnson captured the town of Newburgh, Indiana, bluffing its sizable Union militia force into surrendering with only twelve of his men and a stovepipe mounted and a burnt black log on the running gears of an abandoned wagon to form a Quaker cannon.
 His capture of the first Northern city to fall to the Confederates made the news even in Europe, and Johnson's men thereafter nicknamed him "Stovepipe".

 In 1863, Johnson assumed command of a brigade in the cavalry division of Brig.
 Gen. John Hunt Morgan.
 He reluctantly participated in Morgan's Raid, though he was only supposed to raid on the Kentucky side of the river.
 Following the Confederate disaster at the Battle of Buffington Island, Johnson led nearly 350 of his men across the rain-swollen Ohio River to safety.
 The remainder of Morgan's division was trapped on the Ohio side of the river and eventually forced to surrender.

 Johnson was appointed brigadier general on September 6, 1864, to rank from June 1, 1864, though his appointment was never confirmed by the Confederate Congress.
-On August 21, 1864, he was blinded by an accidental shot from one of his own men during a skirmish at Grubb's Crossroads, near Princeton, Kentucky.
-Left behind because of his injuries, he was captured by the Federals and was a prisoner for much of the remainder of the war in Fort Warren.
-He was exchanged near the war's end, and despite his blindness attempted to return to active duty.
-However, the final surrender put a stop to that.
+On August 21, 1864, he was blinded by an accidental shot from one of his men during a skirmish at Grubb's Crossroads, near Princeton, Kentucky.
+Abandoned because of his injuries, U.S. soldiers captured him, and Johnson became a prisoner of war in Fort Warren.
+Johnson was exchanged near the war's end and, despite his blindness, attempted to return to active duty before the Confederacy finally surrendered.

 Postbellum

-Adam R. Johnson returned to Texas after being exchanged and paroled in 1865.
+Johnson returned to Texas after being exchanged and paroled in 1865.
 Although blind, he founded a town, established a company, and worked to harness the water power of the Colorado River.
-One of his sons was Rankin Johnson Sr., a former Major League pitcher for the Boston Red Sox and St. Louis Cardinals.
+One of his grandsons was Rankin Johnson Sr., a former Major League pitcher for the Boston Red Sox and St. Louis Cardinals.

 He died in Burnet, Texas in 1922 at the age of 88, and is interred at the Texas State Cemetery in Austin, Texas.
-He rests beside his wife Josephine and near his grandson, Judge George Christian Sr., and a great-grandson, former White House Press Secretary George Christian Jr.
+He rests beside his wife Josephine and near his grandson, Judge George Christian Sr., and a great-grandson, George Christian Jr.